microsoft/code-with-engineering-playbook/observability/pitfalls.md

 ## Metric Fatigue

-It is recommended to collect and measure *what you want* **and** *not what you can*.
+1. It is recommended to collect and measure *what you need* **and** *not what you can*.
 Don't attempt to monitor everything.
-If the data is not actionable, it is useless and becomes noise.
+2. If the data is not actionable, it is useless and becomes noise.
 On the contrary, it is sometimes very difficult to forecast every possible scenario that could go wrong.
-There is a balance between collecting what is needed and logging every single activity in the system.
+3. There must be a balance between collecting what is needed vs. logging every single activity in the system.
 A general rule of thumb is to follow these principles

    - rules that catch incidents must be simple, relevant and reliable
    - any data that is collected but not aggregated or alerted on must be reviewed if it is still required.

 ## Context

-Every data logged must contain rich context, which is useful for getting the overall view of the system and easy to pinpoint errors/failures during troubleshooting.
+Every data logged must contain rich context, which is useful for getting an overall view of the system and easy to traceback errors/failures during troubleshooting.
 While logging data, care must also be taken to avoid data silos.

 ## Personally Identifiable Informations